 D. How May I Participate in This Meeting?

 1. Oral comments.
-Requests to present oral comments will be accepted up to February 4, 2008.
-To the extent that time permits, interested persons who have not pre-registered may be permitted by the Chair of the HSRB to present oral comments at the meeting.
-Each individual or group wishing to make brief oral comments to the HSRB is strongly advised to submit their request (preferably via email) to the person listed under FOR FURTHER INFORMATION CONTACT no later than noon, eastern time, February 4, 2008, in order to be included on the meeting agenda and to provide sufficient time for the HSRB Chair and HSRB DFO to review the meeting agenda to provide an appropriate public comment period.
+Requests to present oral comments will be accepted up to January 11, 2007.
+To the extent that time permits, interested persons who have Start Printed Page 77397not pre-registered may be permitted by the Chair of the HSRB to present oral comments at the meeting.
+Each individual or group wishing to make brief oral comments to the HSRB is strongly advised to submit their request (preferably via e-mail) to the person listed under FOR FURTHER INFORMATION CONTACT no later than noon, Eastern Time, January 11, 2007, in order to be included on the meeting agenda and to provide sufficient time for the HSRB Chair and HSRB Designated Federal Official to review the meeting agenda to provide an appropriate public comment period.
 The request should identify the name of the individual making the presentation and the organization (if any) the individual will represent.
-Oral comments before the HSRB are limited to 5 minutes per individual or Start Printed Page 4563organization.
+Oral comments before the HSRB are limited to five minutes per individual or organization.
 Please note that this includes all individuals appearing either as part of, or on behalf of an organization.
 While it is our intent to hear a full range of oral comments on the science and ethics issues under discussion, it is not our intent to permit organizations to expand these time limitations by having numerous individuals sign up separately to speak on their behalf.
 If additional time is available, there may be flexibility in time for public comments.

 2. Written comments.
-Although you may submit written comments at any time, for the HSRB to have the best opportunity to review and consider your comments as it deliberates on its report, you should submit your comments at least 5 business days prior to the beginning of this teleconference.
+Although you may submit written comments at any time, for the HSRB to have the best opportunity to review and consider your comments as it deliberates on its report, you should submit your comments at least five business days prior to the beginning of this teleconference.
 If you submit comments after this date, those comments will be provided to the Board members, but you should recognize that the Board members may not have adequate time to consider those comments prior to making a decision.
-Thus, if you plan to submit written comments, the Agency strongly encourages you to submit such comments no later than noon, Eastern Time, February 4, 2008.
-You should submit your comments using the instructions described earlier in this notice.
+Thus, if you plan to submit written comments, the Agency strongly encourages you to submit such comments no later than noon, Eastern Time, January 11, 2007.
+You should submit your comments using the instructions in Unit 1.C. of this notice.
 In addition, the Agency also requests that person(s) submitting comments directly to the docket also provide a copy of their comments to the person listed under FOR FURTHER INFORMATION CONTACT.
 There is no limit on the length of written comments for consideration by the HSRB.